 The States of Guernsey's overarching strategic plan and other related plans and policies, which define the priorities for the States, will be updated following the election in April 2016.
-Until that time the States Strategic Plan will remain in place.
+The collection of plans, known collectively as the States Strategic Plan, will remain in place until it is replaced.

 For several years the States have been developing an approach to improve planning and performance and to make government more accountable to the public.
 Since 2009 this work has been carried forward through the development of a States Strategic Plan (SSP).
 The original SSP can be viewed here [1Mb].